Close Alert Banner

 Never shake your baby.
 Shaken Baby Syndrome can cause brain damage, disabilities, or death.
 If you think your baby has been shaken, call 9-1-1 or go to the emergency room.

-Helping your child cope through meltdowns and strong emotions
+Help your child through meltdowns and strong emotions

 When a child is upset or acting out, they are usually feeling overwhelmed and having trouble controlling their bodies and emotions.
 Children are more likely to have overwhelming feelings when they are tired, hungry, or out-of-routine.
 Instead of trying to correct the behaviour, focus on listening and connecting with your child.